Configuration

 • stopping_criteria: all of the following must be specified.
 If any of the criteria are met, then the parameter generation will stop:

 • One of min_delta_chi2_abs or min_delta_chi2_rel must be set: float, absolute or relative tolerance for ending the parameter search.
 If an iteration does not improve the minimum chi2 by this threshold, no new iteration will be performed.
+In case new models shall be force-created incdependently of \(\chi^2\), negative values for these parameters are allowed.

 • n_max_mods: int, maximum number of models desired